Nimblr/docs/ehr-integrations.md

 ### #listEventsByContact
 Lists calendar events by contact.

-This function allows to retrieve events for a specific contact within a specified time period.
+This function allows retrieving events for a specific contact within a specified time period.
 To retrieve events by contact, they must be queried by patient `externalId` within a specified time period.

 Returns @Array[[Event]](#Event)